R. T. Thorne: The Porter

 In 2021 R.T.
 Thorne partnered on the creation of a series about a group of railway workers who formed the first Black-led Labour union called THE PORTER. created by Arnold Pinnock and Bruce Ramsay, with the participation of Annmarie Morais, Marsha Greene, Charles Officer and R.T.
 Thorne as producers, with Officer and Thorne also directing.
 The series is written by Morais, Greene, Andrew Burrows-Trotman, Priscilla White, Pinnock and Ramsay, with R.T.
 Thorne participating in the writers' room.
 The series has received positive reviews from critics.
 On the review aggregation website Rotten Tomatoes, The Porter holds an approval rating of 100%.

 The Porter was the most nominated show at the 11th Canadian Screen Awards, leading with 19 nominations, including a BEST DIRECTOR nomination for Thorne.
 The series ultimately went on to win a record 12 Awards.

 40 Acres

 In 2024, Thorne made his feature writing and directing debut with 40 Acres, starring Danielle Deadwyler.
-The film premiered at the Toronto International Film Festival, where it was named one of the festival’s Top 10 films.
+The film premiered at the Toronto International Film Festival, where it was named one of the festival's Top 10 films.
 40 Acres had its International Premiere at the Red Sea Film Festival and its U.S. premiere at South by Southwest (SXSW).
 40 Acres was acquired by Magnolia Pictures and had a limited release across North America in the summer of 2025 to critical acclaim, garnering a certified fresh score at 90% Rotten Tomatoes.
+Thorne won three awards at the 14th Canadian Screen Awards for the film, including Best Director.

 The film was selected as a New York Times Critic’s Pick, with Robert Daniels praising it as a “striking post-apocalyptic thriller,” while The Washington Post highlighted its “hallmarks of a born director.”
 The film was named one of the top 51 Canadian films of all time by the Hollywood Reporter.